Professional translators stick like glue to this 5-step translation process.

 Note: this process is necessary to produce high-quality translations – learn more about what constitutes a high-quality translation and how we assess translation quality in this article.

-The translator will typically read or skim read parts of the text to get a feel for the content.
+The translator will typically read or skim read parts of the text to get an overview of the content.

-He/she may note key concepts or terminology that will need to be researched, and will decide if any preliminary background reading is needed.
+They may note key concepts or terminology they’ll need to research, and will decide if any preliminary background reading is needed.

 Step 2: Initial translation

-In this step the document is systematically translated, typically in chunks of 5 – 10 words at a time.
+Now they systematically translate the document, typically in chunks of 5 – 10 words at a time.

 Choosing the appropriate length of individual text chunks to deal with is important.
 Ideally each chunk will be a discrete and complete unit of meaning.